This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Bokashi bins come fitted with a drainage tap below the false bottom (below a separator mesh).
 The juice (sometimes called tea) that is drained is usually quite acidic and unsuitable for some plants.

 The Bokashi tea is loaded with EM, and pouring a diluted mix down your drain helps manage foul odors and clogging.
-For plants that like a low pH, the tea is a great booster.
+Tea is an excellent booster for plants that like a low pH.
 These include:

 - Radish